-For decades, mining companies have been eyeing the Northeast for its potash potential, an ore rich in potassium chloride that provides the primary ingredient in the production of agricultural fertilizers.
-This part of Thailand holds one of the world’s largest deposits.
+Under the vast swathes of green rice paddy, deep below the ground of Northeast Thailand lie enormous deposits of potash and for decades, mining companies have been eyeing this potash potential, an ore rich in potassium chloride that provides the primary ingredient in the production of agricultural fertilizers.

 The first foreign company, from Canada, to begin the process of exploration arrived some 20 years ago in the neighbouring province of Udon Thani.
 Despite having quietly passed an Environmental Impact Assessment and gaining a mining license, as soon as the local villagers were informed the opposition was so strong that even today not an ounce of potash has been removed and exploration markers stand rusty and bent.

 In 2015, a Chinese company called China Ming Ta Potash Corporation received the rights to explore the potash mining potential of a province neighbouring Udon Thani called Sakhon Nakhon.
 The company had 5 years to test what was below on 12 mining plots that encompassed 18,700 hectares of land and included 82 villages in the district of Wanon Niwat.

 Again, the resistance was fierce and after receiving advice from the now famous protest group of Udon, the community of Wanon Niwat formed an environmental group and began pressuring the company to cease all mining practices.